-To be able to deal with our emotions, we have to stay in control of our feelings, thoughts and behaviour.
-When we’re in control of our emotions we’re likely to feel better about what we deal with; and will therefore handle our issues better.
+To be able to deal with our emotions, it is important to stay in control of our feelings, thoughts and behaviour.
+When we are able to stay in control of our emotions we’re more likely to feel better about what we deal with.

 My own rules are below: